iiab/iiab/roles/proot_services/README.md

    * **Debian Install**: Bootstraps the Debian environment (with DNS fixes included).
    * **ADB Pairing**: Automatically sets up Wireless Debugging (for PPK disable).

+   **Important Note on Pairing:**
+   When the script asks for the pairing code, you must keep the "Pair with device" Settings screen open.
+   **Use Split Screen** to view both Termux and the Settings app simultaneously.
+Answering the Termux notification while switching apps will often fail because the pairing code changes when the Settings window closes.

    Once complete, enter [PRoot Distro](https://wiki.termux.com/wiki/PRoot)'s Debian environment:

    ```